ltriant/chip8z/README.md

 ...
 ```

+This currently builds with Zig 0.11, so it will not build with older versions.

 # Running

 ROMs can be sourced from anywhere you like, however I recommend getting them from [dmatlack/chip8](https://github.com/dmatlack/chip8/tree/master/roms/games).
 ROMs can be invoked with the path to the ROM as the argument: